shingchan95/README-generator/README.md

   - [License](#license)

    ## Installation
-   steps
+   here are the steps required to install
    ## Usage
-   ins
+   here are the instructions and examples for use

    ## Contributing
-   ways
+   here are the ways to contribute
    ## Tests
-   example
+   please check this exmaple on how to run
    ## License
-   undefined
+   Licensed under the MIT License

    ## Questions

-   further question please visit or contact https://github.com/shingchan95, aosdk@gmail.com
+   further question please visit https://github.com/shingchan95, or contact test@gmail.com